EvergreenTheTree/dotfiles/SOFTWARE.md

   than cygwin)_
 - Haskell Platform: A necessity for haskell development.
 - Exuberant ctags: Necessary for some vim plugins
+- ag or "the silver searcher": Used by FZF to get gitignore-sensitive results
 - keychain: SSH agent handler
 - shellcheck: shell script linter